ghuiber/AmashDocs/index.md

 ## Interpreting the model

-* The first assumption is closer than the second to the sentiment of every third-party candidate, whether Green, Socialist, or Libertarian, and of every disengaged citizen, that the two main parties are interchangeable; you may be sympathetic to this view, but if the second assumption fits the data better, that's evidence that you're wrong.
+* The first assumption mirrors the sentiment of every third-party candidate, whether Green, Socialist, or Libertarian, and of every disengaged citizen, that the two main parties are interchangeable; you may be sympathetic, but if the second assumption fits the data better, that's evidence that you're wrong.
-* If under either assumption the response is flat over a plausible range of funding, that is evidence that special interests are wasting their time: when the vote does go their way, it's simply that what they want matches what the majority wants.
+* If under either assumption the response is flat over some plausible range of funding, that is evidence that special interests are wasting their time: when the vote does go their way, it's simply that what they want matches what the majority wants.
-* OK, that's nice, but we just want to price politicians.
+* In other words, if you see no increase in the probability of voting your way as you increase the funding, don't bother trying to find the right price: the politicians are not for sale.

 ---

 ## The quantity of interest

-* We don't want to just run a logit under each assumption above, and report the parameter estimates.
-These days we can do better.
+* We will run a logit under each assumption above, but won't report the parameter estimates.
+They're not what's of interest.
-* We will plot the _expected probability of a No vote over a reasonable range of funding levels_, by party, and simulate the uncertainty surrounding it.
+* Instead, we will plot the *expected probability of a No vote over a reasonable range of funding levels*, by party, and simulate the uncertainty surrounding it.
-* This will immediately tell an interested party how much for a vote in their favor, with a probabillity shown within a chosen confidence band -- 80%, 95%, etc.
+* This will immediately tell an interested party how much they should expect to pay for a vote in their favor, with the probabillity of such a vote shown within a chosen confidence band -- 80%, 95%, etc.
 * This is easy to do with [Zelig](http://zeligproject.org/); the mechanics were explained [here](http://gking.harvard.edu/files/abs/making-abs.shtml) in 2001(!)

 ---